makrai/notes/goddard94-sem-lex-univ.md

+Semantic and Lexical Universals
 Cliff Goddard and Anna Wierzbicka (eds)
-Semantic and Lexical Universals
 1994

 * megszerezni a definíciókat
-* combinatorics of primitives formalized by someone?
+* has the combinatorics of the primitives been formalized?

 # Contents